KennethJHan/Genome-Analysis-Tutorial/gatk3-bestpractice.md

-# Welcome to Genome-Analysis-Tutorial Page
+# GATK3 Best Practice Tutorial

 Please visit this site to see web version of this git repository.
 <br>
 <a href="https://kennethjhan.github.io/Genome-Analysis-Tutorial/">https://kennethjhan.github.io/Genome-Analysis-Tutorial/</a>

-This page will help you to learn how to make pipeline based on GATK BestPractice.
+This page will help you to learn how to make pipeline based on GATK3 BestPractice.

-From this page, <a href="https://kennethjhan.github.io/Genome-Analysis-Tutorial/resource">https://kennethjhan.github.io/Genome-Analysis-Tutorial/resource</a> you can download resorce file such as reference fasta, samtools, bwa, picard, GATK4, snpEff and raw fastq file.
+From this page, <a href="https://kennethjhan.github.io/Genome-Analysis-Tutorial/resource">https://kennethjhan.github.io/Genome-Analysis-Tutorial/resource</a> you can download resorce file such as reference fasta, samtools, bwa, picard, GATK3, snpEff and raw fastq file.

 YES!
-This tutorial is based on GATK4 which is latest tool from Broad Institute.
+This tutorial is based on GATK3 which is stable and wide used tool from Broad Institute.

 I hope everyone learns how to analyze gene data and contributes scientific field.

-IF YOU WANT GATK3-BEST PRACTICE PIPELINE PLEASE CLICK <a href="https://kennethjhan.github.io/Genome-Analysis-Tutorial/gatk3-bestpractice.md">HERE</a>.
+IF YOU WANT GATK4-BEST PRACTICE PIPELINE PLEASE CLICK <a href="https://kennethjhan.github.io/Genome-Analysis-Tutorial/README.md">HERE</a>.

 ENJOY!!
 <br><br>